slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On marriage

-> *'Marry or do not marry, you will regret it either way. ...Laugh at the stupidities of the world or weep over them, you will regret it either way. ...Trust a girl or do not trust her, you will regret it either way. ...Hang yourself or do not hang yourself, you will regret it either way. ...This, gentlemen, is the quintessence of all the wisdom of life.' -- Kierkegaard, Either/Or*

-> *'Men marry women with the hope they will never change.
+*'Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed.' -- H.Harwood and R. Gore-Bro*

 > *'He who marries for love without money has good nights and sorry days.' -- Ani Difranco*

 > *'If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel on Conventional Marriage*

+> *'Marry or do not marry, you will regret it either way. ...Laugh at the stupidities of the world or weep over them, you will regret it either way. ...Trust a girl or do not trust her, you will regret it either way. ...Hang yourself or do not hang yourself, you will regret it either way. ...This, gentlemen, is the quintessence of all the wisdom of life.' -- Kierkegaard, Either/Or*

+---
 ### On religion

 *'And on the first day, men created god.'*

-> *'The most beautiful thing we can experience is the mysterious.
+*'The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.'
 'Science without religion is lame.
 Religion without science is blind.' -- Albert Einstein*

+> *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

 > *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*